Evaluation and Improvement of Fault Detection for Large Language Models: Evaluation

 \subsection{RQ4: MuCS Affected Prediction Confidence}

 We further study how MuCS affects the prediction of LLMs and whether it diversifies the prediction confidence or not.
-Figure~\ref{fig:rq2_confidence} depicts the confidence of LLMs on the datasets before and after confidence smoothing and Table~\ref{table:rq2_confidence_diversity} summarizes the average confidence and ECE scores.
-The results show no big difference between the average confidence of LLMs and ECE scores before and after smoothing.
-This finding is consistent with the conclusion from a previous work~\cite{zhu2023rethinking} that states the effectiveness of fault detection methods is not directly related to the calibration of the model~(most confidence calibration methods are useless or harmful for fault detection).
+Figure~\ref{fig:rq2_confidence} depicts the confidence of LLMs on the datasets before and after confidence smoothing and Table~\ref{table:rq2_confidence_diversity} summarizes the average ECE scores.
+The results show that even though MuCS can reduce the average ECE scores~(i.e., better calibration), there are still multiple pairs that have similar ECE scores, e.g., Sentiment-GPT35 and Sentiment-GPT4.
+Moreover, previous works~\cite{zhu2023rethinking} stated the effectiveness of fault detection methods is not directly related to the calibration of the model~(most confidence calibration methods are useless or harmful for fault detection).
+It is not clear whether the improvements are introduced by better calibration.

-Then, we check whether MuCS can increase the diversity of confidence distribution or not.
+Then, we check if MuCS can increase the diversity of confidence distribution to solve the confidence concentrated issue.
 We compute the variance of the number of confidence scores in each range to check this diversity.
-The results presented in Table~\ref{table:rq2_confidence_diversity} demonstrated that, except for the clone detection tasks, LLMs have more diverse predictions on the datasets with an average 42.67\% diversity improvement.
+The results presented in Table~\ref{table:rq2_confidence_diversity} demonstrated that, except for one case CD-GPT35, LLMs have more diverse predictions on the datasets with an average 55.44\% diversity improvement.
 Taking Figure~\ref{fig:rq2_confidence_pc_gpt35} as an example, the confidence scores of GPT3.5 are concentrated in 1.0 which is highly contradictory to its accuracy~(36\%).
-After the mutation-based smooth, confidence scores are spread throughout the distribution which is more useful to help understand the capability of LLMs on this task.
+After the mutation-based smooth, confidence scores are spread throughout the distribution which is more useful to help understand the capability of LLMs for this task.

-\\ {\framebox{\parbox{0.96\linewidth}{ \textbf{Answer to RQ4}: MuCS significantly increases the diversity of confidence distribution of LLMs with an average 42.67\% improvement and eliminates the concentrated confidence problem. }}}
+\\ {\framebox{\parbox{0.96\linewidth}{ \textbf{Answer to RQ4}: MuCS significantly increases the diversity of confidence distribution of LLMs with an average 55.44\% improvement and eliminates the concentrated confidence problem. }}}